yactouat/udacity_nd0044_docker_walkthrough/README.md

 ## CI/CD

-You can follow along the instructions @ <https://docs.docker.com/language/python/configure-ci-cd/> to configure your CI/CD pipeline
+Everytime a push to main is made on github.com, the CI/CD pipeline will push a `latest` `flask_todos_example_v2` image on DockerHub.